HolgerJMeyer/x2g/doc/rules.md

 `create edge <var-binding> from <node-reference> to <node-reference> label <string-expr> { <optional-property-list> }`

-Both, the `from` and the `to` clause have to reference existing nodes by the given `node-reference`, i.e. nodes already generated.
-A `<node-reference>` is usually a bound node variable from former node statements.
+Both, the `from` and the `to` clause have to reference existing nodes by the given `<node-reference>`, i.e. nodes already generated.
+A `<node-reference>` is usually a bound node variable from node statement evaluated before.

 ### The conditional statement